-Our condition assessment programme is designed to identify and replace defect poles before failure and we aim to carry out:
+Our condition assessment programme is designed to identify and replace defect poles before failure, and we aim to carry out:

-- A detailed inspection of every pole on a rolling ten year basis, starting on its 25th anniversary.
-This means we inspect 10% of our total overhead line infrastructure that are 25 years or older. - The condition assessment data is reviewed, analysed and a replacement program implemented. - Cross-arm, insulator and other pole-top equipment condition based renewals are carried out during pole replacement.
+- A detailed inspection of every pole on a rolling ten-year basis, starting on its 25th anniversary.
+This means we inspect 10% of our total overhead line infrastructure that are 25 years or older. - The condition assessment data is reviewed, analysed and a replacement program implemented. - Cross-arm, insulator and other pole-top equipment condition-based renewals are carried out during pole replacement.

 Our condition assessment programme was introduced in 1985 and initially focused on areas predominantly reticulated with hardwood poles installed between 1955 and 1961 with approximately 10% to 20% of poles being replaced after each inspection.
-Initial inspections of urban areas also focused on wood poles however a full condition assessment programme for urban reticulation, including all small townships, has now been introduced.
+Initial inspections of urban areas also focused on wood poles; however, a full condition assessment programme for urban reticulation, including all small townships, has been introduced.

 Each timber pole is visually inspected over its length above ground and below ground to a depth of 500 mm via excavation.
 The excavation inspects the integrity of the timber in the zone of soil bacteria activity and involves the removal of sapwood to measure the remaining healthy timber.
 The diameter of the healthy heartwood is used to determine the remaining serviceability life of the pole, based on the ultimate design load being met for a further ten years.
 A GoPro camera fixed on top of a hot stick is used to scrutinise pole top component condition.
-We are currently trialling the use of drones for pole top inspections.
+We also use drones to conduct pole top inspections.

-Our cyclic 10 year condition based renewal process ensures a level of confidence in the condition of the oldest remaining poles and effectively staggers the capital required for end of life replacement.
-The aim of inspection is to identify and document all components that may not be able to support serviceability and ultimate design loads, and to comply with clearances specified in the New Zealand Electrical Code of Practice for Electrical Safe Distances 2001.
+Our cyclic 10-year condition-based renewal process ensures a level of confidence in the condition of the oldest remaining poles.
+It effectively staggers the capital required for end-of-life replacement.
+The aim of the inspection is to identify and document all components that may not be able to support serviceability and ultimate design loads, and to comply with clearances specified in the New Zealand Electrical Code of Practice for Electrical Safe Distances 2001.

-A two coloured tag system is used to identify suspect poles.
+A two-coloured tag system is used to identify suspect poles.
 A standard red tag identifies poles at risk of failure under serviceability loads, requiring replacement within three months of inspection.
-A standard yellow tag is used to indicate that a pole may not be capable of supporting ultimate design loads beyond the next 10 years.
+A standard yellow tag indicates that a pole may not be capable of supporting ultimate design loads beyond the next ten years.
 Applying a safety factor of two, the yellow tagged poles are replaced within five years of inspection.
 Poles found to be incapable of supporting ultimate design loads are replaced in conjunction with red tag poles.

-In an attempt to remove human subjectivity, new technology for wood pole assessment is being trialled to establish the best combination of available tools.
-None of the technological solutions evaluated today have instilled confidence in the ability to assess pole condition accurately.
+To remove human subjectivity, new technology for wood pole assessment is being trialled to establish the best combination of available tools.
+None of the technological solutions evaluated today have instilled confidence in the ability to assess pole conditions accurately.
 This is work in progress.
-We are participating with the EEA and other South Island EDBs in a working group to develop a national guide on assessing the condition of wooden pole structures.
-The development of such a guide has the potential to provide commercial, compliance and intangible benefits to organisations, and provide safety assurance benefits to the wider public.
+We participated with the EEA in a working group to develop a national Timber Pole Conditions Assessment Guide.
+This guide has the potential to provide commercial, compliance and intangible benefits to organisations and provide safety assurance benefits to the wider public.
 It will also aid in:

-- consistent bench marking of asset health assessment information and ratings across pole asset owners. - support improvements in asset management and commercial analysis of investment in pole assets, - a consistent industry approach to pole assessment that supports regulatory disclosure and funding models (e.g Commerce Commission).
+- consistent benchmarking of asset health assessment information and ratings across all different pole asset owners, - support improvements in asset management and commercial analysis of investment in pole assets, and - a consistent industry approach to pole assessment that supports regulatory disclosure and funding models (e.g Commerce Commission).

-Our Defects System data is received from the field and/or public and corrective maintenance, or asset replacement is scheduled based on the severity of the defect priority.
+Our Defects System data is received from the field and/or public and corrective maintenance, or asset replacement, is scheduled based on the severity of the defect priority.
 Our five defect priorities codes range from Urgent (correction within 48 hours) to Trivial (Routine maintenance cycle).